 Having said that, this new standard is still evolving.
 In fact, just a few weeks ago the Wi-Fi Alliance, a non-profit organization that certifies Wi-Fi products and owns the Wi-Fi trademark, announced something even newer: Wi-Fi 6E, which will extend connectivity to the 6 GHz band for the first time.
 This will provide a completely clear frequency spectrum with zero legacy interference, which is currently a big problem, especially in the overcrowded 2.4 GHz range, making an upgrade even more attractive.

-However, actual usage of this new frequency is still at the behest of regulators.
-Once it’s approved, the Wi-Fi Alliance predicts wide implementation, and sees this standard being particularly useful in industrial sectors for things like machine analytics, remote maintenance, or virtual employee training.
+However, the actual usage of this new frequency is still at the behest of regulators.
+Once it’s approved, the Wi-Fi Alliance predicts wide implementation and sees this standard is particularly useful in industrial sectors for things like machine analytics, remote maintenance, or virtual employee training.
 Although that’s very exciting for the future, it’s not particularly helpful today.
 Additionally, it will take a while for all our ubiquitous smart devices to become Wi-Fi 6 compatible.
 All that to say, the best time to upgrade your router is likely later rather than sooner.

 Switching to technology that actually is worth upgrading to today, look no further than BOXX.
 We pride ourselves on being first-to-market with the latest high-end computer hardware that accelerates your productivity in professional applications to make your job easier.
 Consult with a BOXX performance specialist or check out our website to learn more.
 And don’t forget to upgrade the firmware on that refrigerator.

 * Single user data rate. ** Figures show theoretical aggregated capacities of 2.4 GHz and 5 GHz frequencies.